elunna/nerfhack-changelog/README.md

 * Give enchant vibrate warning for all weapons/armor (from DynaHack)
 * Blessed scroll of destroy armor asks which armor to destroy (xnh)
 * Confused cursed scroll of destroy armor prompts for armor to fix
-* Confused scrolls of gold detection no longer detect magic portals
 * Confused scroll of identify gives enlightenment (xnh)

 ### POTIONS